 When making charms on the Rainbow Loom (or any type of loom), one difficulty I often encounter is my rubber band snapping during the looping process due to the tightness of having too many bands in a single peg.
 I found that having a second hook helps (I use one that came free with a rubber band refill).
 Just use the second hook to loosen the bands on the peg while looping the bands with the main hook.
 This will reduce the possibility of snapping another band and needing to repeat the whole process again.

 - Inc = increase by working 2 sc in the next stitch

 Hunter the Huntsman's Shorts

-This is my first ever pattern for a male doll.
-From a review someone did on Hunter, Ken's clothes are supposedly interchangeable with Hunter's, so this pattern should also applicable for Ken.
+This is my first-ever pattern for a male doll.
+From a review someone did on Hunter, Ken's clothes are supposedly interchangeable with Hunter's, so this pattern should also be applicable to Ken.